MetPX/sarracenia/docs/source/Reference/sr_post.7.rst

          nothing...
 If neither of these is present, then duplication suppression will rely on supplied meta data, such as the modification time, the size, and the publication Time to prevent loops.
-         It is strongly recommended that all data services provide integrity checksums.
+         It is strongly recommended that all data services provide identity checksums.
 Failure to do so results in a data service than cannot be reliably replicated.